French Connection II: Reception

 On release, French Connection II attracted positive reactions from the press and fared well at the box office, though nowhere near as well as its predecessor.
-The review aggregator Rotten Tomatoes gives the film a score of 82% based on 39 reviews, and a rating average of 6.6/10.
+The review aggregator Rotten Tomatoes gives the film a score of 83% based on 40 reviews.
 The consensus summarizes: "Flawed and more conventional than its predecessor, French Connection II still offers a wealth of dynamic action and gritty characterizations."
+Metacritic, which uses a weighted average, assigned the a score of 68 out of 100, based on 9 critics, indicating "generally favorable" reviews.

 Roger Ebert of the Chicago Sun-Times gave the film two and a half out of four stars, feeling that Detective Jimmy "Popeye" Doyle's heroin detox sequence halfway through the film, while well-acted by Hackman, stripped the film's momentum.
 He said that "if Frankenheimer and his screenplay don't do justice to the character (of Det.
 Jimmy "Popeye" Doyle), they at least do justice to the genre, and this is better than most of the many cop movies that followed The French Connection into release."

 Vincent Canby wrote in his review in The New York Times, "Popeye is a colorful and interesting—though hardly noble—character, and when the Marseille drug people kidnap him, forcibly create a heroin habit in him, and then release him, you have a very special kind of jeopardy that the film and Mr. Hackman exploit most effectively."

 Arthur D. Murphy of Variety called the film "an intelligent action melodrama" with a performance from Hackman that was so "excellent" as to "suggest the possibility of winning another major award for the same character in a sequel film."